NITCbase/nitcbase.github.io/docs/Design/Block Access Layer.md

 #### Description

-This method searches the relation specified to find the next record that satisfies the specified condition on attribute attrVal and updates the recId of next record satisfying the condition in cache.(uses the b+ tree if target attribute is indexed, otherwise, it does linear search).
+This method searches the relation specified to find the next record that satisfies the specified condition on attribute attrVal and updates the corresponding search index in the cache entry of the relation.
+It uses the B+ tree if target attribute is indexed, otherwise, it does linear search.

 #### Arguments